Aretha Franklin: Activism

-Personal life, death and funeral
+Personal life

 Franklin moved to New York City from Detroit in the 1960s where she lived until relocating to Los Angeles in the mid-1970s.
 She eventually settled in the Los Angeles neighborhood of Encino, where she lived until 1982.
 She then returned to the Detroit suburb of Bloomfield Hills to be close to her ailing father and siblings.
 Franklin maintained a residence there until her death.
 Following an incident in 1984, she cited a fear of flying that prevented her from traveling overseas; she performed only in North America afterwards.
 Franklin was Baptist.

 Franklin was the mother of four sons.
-She first became pregnant at the age of 12 and gave birth to her first child, named Clarence after her father, on January 28, 1955.
-In one of her handwritten wills, discovered in 2019, Franklin revealed that the father was Edward Jordan.
-On August 31, 1957, at the age of 15, Franklin had a second child fathered by Jordan, named Edward Derone Franklin after his father.
+At the age of 12, she gave birth to her first child, named Clarence after her father, on January 28, 1955.
+In one of her handwritten wills, discovered in 2019, Franklin revealed that the father was Edward Jordan Sr. On August 31, 1957, at the age of 15, Franklin had a second child fathered by Jordan, named Edward Derone Franklin after his father.
 Franklin did not like to discuss her early pregnancies with interviewers.
 Both children took her family name.
 While Franklin was pursuing her singing career and "hanging out with [friends]", her grandmother Rachel and sister Erma took turns raising her children.
 Franklin would visit them often.
 Her third child, Ted White Jr., was born to Franklin and her husband Theodore "Ted" White in February 1964 and is known professionally as Teddy Richards.
 He provided guitar backing for his mother's band during live concerts.
 Her youngest son, Kecalf Cunningham, was born in April 1970 and is the child of her road manager Ken Cunningham.